John Busst: Early life

-John Busst was born in 1909 in Bendigo, Victoria, the son of Horatio Busst and his wife Emily Kate (née Woodward).
+Busst was born in 1909 in Bendigo, Victoria, the son of Horatio Busst and his wife Emily Kate (née Woodward).

-Busst's interest in art, architecture and advocacy began in his youth, which he spent in Victoria.
+His interest in art, architecture and advocacy began in his youth, which he spent in Victoria.
 After attending Wesley College, he studied at Melbourne University.
 He then shared a house with Arthur Munday and future Prime Minister Harold Holt, before Busst and Munday studied art with draughtsman-turned-painter Justus Jorgensen, who was influential in Melbourne art circles.
-In 1934 Busst followed Jorgensen to Eltham, an outer suburb of Melbourne, which had attracted artists since the early 1900s, to help build the community of painters, sculptors, musicians and crafts-people later known as Montsalvat.
+In 1934, Busst followed Jorgensen to Eltham, an outer suburb of Melbourne, which had attracted artists since the early twentieth century, to help build the community of painters, sculptors, musicians and crafts-people, later known as Montsalvat.
 Their architectural vision included the use of natural and local materials, such as pise de terre and mud bricks.
 As one of Monsalvat's builders, Busst acquired skills in creative and organic building.

 Mission Beach, Bingil Bay, Dunk and Bedarra Islands remained relatively undeveloped during the first half of the twentieth century, due to their isolation and frequent destructive cyclones.
-These factors ensured that the area retained much of its outstanding natural beauty which, along with idyllic accounts from Queensland author Edmund James Banfield, attracted artists and naturalists to the area including John Busst and his sister Phyllis, who leased the south-eastern corner of Bedarra Island in 1940 and later purchased almost the whole island (apart from 15 acres (6ha) owned by artist Noel Wood).
-His artistic background and its associated philosophies influenced Busst's building practices; his first house (since demolished) on Bedarra Island being constructed with hand-made mud bricks.
+Consequently, the area retained much of its outstanding natural beauty which, along with idyllic accounts from Queensland author Edmund James Banfield, attracted artists and naturalists to the area, including John Busst and his sister Phyllis, who leased the south-eastern corner of Bedarra Island in 1940 and later purchased almost the whole island, apart from 15 acre owned by the artist Noel Wood.
+Busst's artistic background and its associated philosophies influenced his building practices, and his first house (since demolished) on Bedarra Island was constructed with hand-made mud bricks.

-After 1947 Busst subdivided his Bedarra Island land and sold 86 acres (34.8ha).
-Phyllis returned to Melbourne and John married Alison Shaw Fitchett who joined him on Bedarra in the early 1950s.
-In 1957 John and Alison Busst sold their home on Bedarra Island and moved to Bingil Bay on just less than 10 acres (4ha) which extended to the beach with views over the Coral Sea and Great Barrier Reef.
-They also acquired portion 19V to the north, a 154-acre (62.3ha) block that included extensive areas of tropical lowland rainforest and the rocky headland known as Ninney Point.
-In the late 1950s or early 1960s the Bussts erected a new residence on the site which they called Ninney Rise.
+After 1947, Busst subdivided his Bedarra Island land and sold 86 acre.
+Phyllis returned to Melbourne and John married Alison Shaw Fitchett, who joined him on Bedarra in the early 1950s.
+In 1957, John and Alison sold their home on Bedarra Island and moved to Bingil Bay, on a property of just less than 10 acre, but which extended to the beach and had views over the Coral Sea and Great Barrier Reef.
+They also acquired portion 19V to the north, a 154 acre block that included extensive areas of tropical lowland rainforest and the rocky headland known as Ninney Point.
+In the late 1950s or early 1960s, the Bussts erected a new residence on the site, which they called Ninney Rise.